supermonkey62/MAD-Assignment/README.md

 3. Add Friends | Andrew<br>
 Allow users to find other users on the app by searching for their username to befriend each other and view each other's profile.

-4. User Dashboard | Kenneth<br>
+4. Dashboard | Kenneth<br>
-Allows user and friends to view each others' analytics, such as total tasks completed, time spent on doing tasks.
+Allows user to view their tasks in a weekly calendar layout, providing a simpler and easy summarised view of their work week.

-5. Leaderboard |
+5. Task Collaboration | Kenneth<br>

-7. Improved User Experience:
+Allow users to colloborate on tasks, such as sharing tasks together, and keep track of their progress on projects that they are working on.

-Create animations that makes the app more fluid.
+6. Leaderboard |

 **Attributions for Images Used**